watertap-org/watertap/docs/technical_reference/edb/index.rst

 EDB schemas
 -----------
 The EDB data is encoded in `JSON <https://json.org>`_.
-Naturally, the expected form of the records is specified as `JSON Schema <https://json-schema.org/>`_.
+Naturally, the expected form of the records is specified as JSON Schema.
 There are schemas for the `component` and `reaction` records.
 Currently, there is no schema for `base` data (this will change soon, though).